 The learning activities across the RSHP resource support learning on a number of key themes.
 The information below provides two ways to map content.

 Mapping by Curriculum for Excellence organisers within RSHP/Health and Wellbeing

 Mapping by theme

 The documents below identify material in relation to 7 themes – one might think of these as the narratives that run through the curriculum – supporting educators as they map progression across the curriculum.

 - Bodily autonomy, consent and protection from harm

 - Relationships and friendships

 If you have a question or query about RSHP education there are local people who can help, some are located in your Local Authority, others in your local NHS Health Board.
 Find your local supports in this list: RSHP local contacts list

-To explain more about the importance of RSHP education and how using this resource can benefit children and young people a series of short video clips are available to view.
+To explain more about the importance of Relationships, Sexual Health and Parenthood education and how using this resource can benefit children and young people a series of short video clips are available to view.
 Interviewees include professional staff, young people and parents and carers.
-The video clips are available at: https://vimeo.com/user100739316
+You can watch these videos on our Vimeo channel with subtitled versions also available.

 The RSHP resource has been developed by a partnership of local authorities and health boards, with advice from Education Scotland and the Scottish Government.
 For more information about the managing partners contact Elaine.McCormack@ggc.scot.nhs.uk or Nicky.Coia@ggc.scot.nhs.uk